Pandaqi/Pandaqi-Studio/pandaqi-studio/content/naivigation/rules/_index.md

 ### GPS Cards

-{{<  rules-image-sidebar src="gps_cards.webp" alt="Example of what a GPS card looks like, how to read it, and how to check its bonuses/penalties at the end of a round." >}}
+{{< rules/rules-image-sidebar src="gps_cards.webp" alt="Example of what a GPS card looks like, how to read it, and how to check its bonuses/penalties at the end of a round." >}}

 At the start of each round, draw a new GPS Card from the deck.